ivanstambuk/ivanstambuk.github.io/_posts/2020-05-20-manually-validating-azure-ad-microsoft-identity-platform-JWT-access-tokens-in-ASP.NET.markdown

     });
 {% endhighlight %}

 The biggest issue with our validator is that it is instantiated only once, making it effectively a singleton, so we can’t have dependencies on transient and scoped services.
-To fix this we have to either manully force a new scope from `IServiceProvider` for each token validator call, or register a custom implementation of `IPostConfigureOptions<JwtBearerOptions>` which will wire up the `MyTokenValidator` when instantiated by the service cointainer, and which call also pass any necessary dependencies.
+To fix this we have to either manually force a new scope from `IServiceProvider` for each token validator call, or register a custom implementation of `IPostConfigureOptions<JwtBearerOptions>` which will wire up the `MyTokenValidator` when instantiated by the service container, and which call also pass any necessary dependencies.

 To access the `HttpContext` we would need to register the `IHttpContextAccessor` service in the service container, and use one of the DI workarounds to pass it to the handler where we can obtain the value of the `IHttpContextAccessor.HttpContext` property.

-Additionally, bypassing the authenticaion altogether in case of an e.g. unprotected endpoint requires overriding the `OnChallenge` event of the `JwtBearerEvents` class, with a custom logic that also has to be specified when registering the authentication middleware:
+Additionally, bypassing the authentication altogether in case of an e.g. unprotected endpoint requires overriding the `OnChallenge` event of the `JwtBearerEvents` class, with a custom logic that also has to be specified when registering the authentication middleware:

 {% highlight csharp %}
     options.Events = new JwtBearerEvents()